D3nX/Gosu-Docs/README.md

-# Gosu simple & fun documentation with exemples
+# Gosu simple & fun documentation with examples

 ### This Guide is designed for Ruby one
 ### C++ will probably come after